 Bhagavad Geeta: Chapter 2, Verses 22–28

-Our transcendental nature is pointed to in the previous verses by Sri Krishna, where he says that the Self is not any of the six changes that the body goes through, nor is it the mind with its ever-changing thoughts.
+Our transcendental nature is pointed to in the earlier verses by Shri Krishna.
+He says that the Self is not any of the six changes that the body goes through.
+Self is not even the mind with its ever-changing thoughts.
 The Self remains untouched and free of all modifications.
-Sri Krishna also indicates that a person who can endure the changes in body and mind level, with equipoise, is eligible to experience the immortal Self.
+Shri Krishna also indicates that a person must endure changes in the body and mind level with equipoise.
+Only then is this person eligible to experience the immortal Self.

-When we take ourselves as the BMI (body, mind, and intellect), we suffer because of the inevitable changes which happen to them.
+We suffer when we identify ourselves as the BMI (body, mind, and intellect).
+This is due to the inevitable changes that occur to them.
 Suffering is not because of the presence of the BMI, but it is because of our identification with them.
 Throughout the day, we identify with the body and mind.
-That is why we suffer through all the changes happening to the body and mind.
+That is why we are suffering constantly through all the changes happening to the body and mind.

 Chapter 2, Verse 22